wgergely/Render-Setup-Utility/README.md

 ## Notes

-This is a work-in-progress utility and is there are plenty of bugs I'm sure so please take care.
+This is a work-in-progress module and is there are plenty of bugs.
 I haven't tested it outside my own little work environment so who knows, it might be broken.